pradn28/online-upgrade/README.md

 There are currently three main directories to focus on:

 * ./steps - contains all the individual upgrade steps and their supporting tests
-* ./testuitl - contains function related directly with testing
+* ./testuitl - contains functions related directly with testing
-* ./util - contains functions that support each step
+* ./util - contains functions that support the steps

 As an example `./steps/pre_upgrade.go` will run several functions to verify the cluster is ready to be upgraded.
 Within the pre_upgrade step, `func PreUpgrade()` we call to the util package for `util.OpsAgentList()` which will return a slice of AgentInfo ([]AgentInfo).

 Each of the steps and utils have a test to either test the function or the entire step which includes several other functions.

-Next thing to understand is some of the necessary file to run and build memsql-online-upgrade.
+Next thing to understand is some of the necessary files to run and build memsql-online-upgrade.

 * Dockerfile - required to build the docker container for testing.
 * Makefile - required to setup and execute testing.